oncodash/ontoweaver/docs/sections/iterable_data.rst

 .. note::
    Ontologies specialists have specific terms for different parts of an ontology file.
-You may encounter "T-box" or "vacabulary", which means the taxonomy along with a set of logical rules.
+You may encounter "T-box" or "vocabulary", which means the taxonomy along with a set of logical rules.

    The "A-box" in an ontology file is the set (or "population") of "instances"